node-apn/node-apn/doc/apn.markdown

 ### notification.encoding

-The encoding to use when transmitting the notification, defaults to `utf8`. `utf16le` is also possible but will as each character is represented by 2 or 4 bytes will dramatically shrink the possible payload size.
+The encoding to use when transmitting the notification to APNS, defaults to `utf8`. `utf16le` is also possible but as each character is represented by a minimum of 2 bytes, will at least halve the possible payload size.
+If in doubt leave as default.

 ### notification.payload